Astro IDE overview

 Core features

-• Domain-trained AI: Generate dag code that follows Airflow best practices, tailored to your project history, connections, and Astro Workspace.
-Learn more about authoring dags.
+• Domain-trained AI: Generate Dag code that follows Airflow best practices, tailored to your project history, connections, and Astro Workspace.
+Learn more about authoring Dags.

 • Project checks and guardrails: Maintain project standards and code quality through linting and project rules.
 Add custom project rules.